tensor4all/tensor4all.github.io/index.md

 <a id="onlinemeeting"></a>
 ## Monthly online meeting
 We have a monthly online meeting to discuss the development of new methods and applications.
 Zoom links will be provided through a mailing list (49 registered users as of November 4th, 2024).
-Please contact [us](<mailto:h.shinaoka@gmail.com>) if you would like to join the mailing list.
+Please contact [us](<mailto:tensor4all-admin@googlegroups.com>) if you would like to join the mailing list.

+Planned meetings:
+* January 13rd, 2025

 Previous meetings:
+* November 26th, 2024
 * October 29th, 2024
 * September 30th, 2024
 * August 26th, 2024